-Aggregate emoluments, excluding pension contributions, paid to Non-Executive Directors in the year was £42,463 (2019: £nil).
+Aggregate emoluments, excluding pension contributions, paid to Non-Executive Directors in the year was £98,761 (2020: £42,463).
 This excludes any emoluments that were met by Places for People Group Limited.

 Included within operating costs is a share of the salary costs of the Board Members.